CHEMICAL TEST REFUSAL ATTORNEY

-But there’s more to it than that: under Michigan’s implied consent law, even if you haven’t been arrested for an OWI or DUI, you are required to take a breathalyzer test upon request.
-This preliminary test is used by the police to establish what’s called probable cause that you were, in fact, driving under the influence of a controlled substance.
+There is more to it than that.
+Under Michigan’s implied consent law, even if you haven’t been arrested for an OWI or DUI, you are required to take a breathalyzer test upon request.
+This preliminary test is used by the police to establish what’s called probable cause.
+This is to prove that you were in fact, driving under the influence of a controlled substance.

-- License suspension for two years for the second offense, and
+- License suspension for two years for the second offense

 Refusing to take a test will not decrease your chances of getting convicted of an OWI or a DUI after the fact, so refusing to take a test will work against you in the long run.
 So what do you do if you’ve been arrested and have refused to take a test?

-Contact Chemical Test Refusal Lawyer Gary Wilson, Esq., and let us work for you!
+Contact MI Chemical Test Refusal Lawyer Gary Wilson, Esq., and let us work for you!

-While past results do not guarantee future success, Gary Wilson, Esq., is pleased to be your trusted lawyer to represent you if you’ve had a chemical test refusal.
-For more information about us and how we can help you, contact Gary Wilson, Esq., today!
+While past results do not guarantee future success, Detroit DUI Lawyer Gary Wilson, is pleased to be your trusted lawyer to represent you if you’ve had a chemical test refusal.
+For more information about us and how we can help you, contact Gary today!